l4cloud/ssj/README.md

 # SSH Manager

-A personal tool/project to more easily manage your .ssh/config file.
+A tool to more easily manage your .ssh/config file.

 ## Features
 - [ ] List Hosts